eddyseed/DevKit/README.md

 - To get your Firebase configuration values, go to the [Firebase Console](https://console.firebase.google.com/), select your project, and navigate to Project Settings > General > Your apps > Firebase SDK snippet > Config.
 - For TOTP_SECRET, you can generate a secret using a TOTP generator or library of your choice.
+- For GROQ_API_KEY, you can obtain it from your GROQ service account.
+- For Supabase credentials, sign up at [Supabase](https://supabase.com/), create a new project, and find the URL and anon key in the project settings under API.
 Finally, start the development server:

 ```bash